-This course is a study of repairs to non-metallic aircraft surfaces and structures and welding.
-Emphasis is placed on repairs to fabric surfaces, to wood surfaces, and to composite and steel structures.
-Upon completion, students should be able to repair fabric surfaces and apply finishing materials, make repairs to wood structures, layout and form composite repairs, and make repairs to steel structures using various welding methods.
+This course is a study of repairs to non-metallic aircraft surfaces and structures.
+Emphasis is placed on repairs to fabric surfaces and to wood, and composite structures.
+Upon completion, students should be able to repair fabric surfaces and apply finishing materials, make repairs to wood structures, layout and form composite repairs, and inspect/repair non-metallic components (windows, upholstery).